TEN-framework/ten_framework/docs/ten_framework/ten_packages/extension.md

    participant A
    participant B

-   Note right of A: on_init
+   Note right of A,B: on_init
    activate A

-   Note right of B: on_init
    activate B
    deactivate B
    Note right of B: on_init_done